musakazem/discord-bot-filmy/Readme.txt

 How to use:

-The bot has to simple commands:
+For now this bot has two commands:

 !search - Enter a keyword after this command and the bot will query through the database and return a list of movies
 		e.g ( !search The Batman )